 On line auctions have made it possible to sell items without the need for a public auction at an auction house, you simply take a picture, set your reserve price, and off you go, wait for your bids to come in.
 On line Auctions have been going on for a very long time as early as 1978, when items were sold on bulletin boards.
 Obviously many people think of eBay, founded in 1995, as the market leaders in on line auctions.
 Although they have changed the auction in the traditional sense because, the auction lasts for 7 days or a month.
 Also the vast majority of items on their, and other websites like them, are for sale, not at auction, although some items have a make an offer link, along with the buy now link.

-On Line Domain Auctions are the place to buy domain names that are already registered, so called premium domains.
-Individuals known as domainers will actively look through all the domains available; a very tedious task because there are so many domains on the sites; looking to snap up a bargain and buy a domain that they know is underpriced, known in the auction trade as flipping.
+On Line Domain Auctions are the place to buy premium domain names; ones that are already registered.
+Individuals known as domainers will actively look through all the premium domains available at auction sites.
+A very tedious task because there are so many domains on the sites; looking to snap up a bargain and buy a domain that they know is underpriced, known in the auction trade as flipping.
 Maybe thats where Flippa, a well known domain auction site got the idea for their name.
 Websites that offer on line domain auctions do charge if you want to place your domain name in an online auction, some even charge simply to list your domain available for sale, and the vast majority of premium domains listed, are not in an auction, they are simply listed with a buy now price, or make an offer, and will have a minimum offer price.

-In the good old days before there was such a thing as on line domain auctions, you did not even have to pay to register a domain name and I dont think that the rapid rise of the world wide web was something that could be foreseen.
+In the days before there was such a thing as on line domain auctions, for premium domains, you did not even have to pay to register a domain name, instantly making it premium; and I dont think that the rapid rise of the world wide web was something that could be foreseen.
 Imaging having a time machine and going back to 1990, when the world wide web was first becoming available, there are a lot of domains you could have registered free of charge.
 Keyword search specific names such as Insure. com, (Registered 1990) Banking. com, (Registered 1995), Betting. com (Registered 1994).
-I would have registered every brand specific domain name, in so many languages, and made myself richer than Donald Trump.
-I wonder how much he would have bidded for Trump. com, its a verb, the verb to Trump as in Gambling and Betting, so he couldn't realistically have sued you for selling it.
-I would have held a perpetual domain auction for the name, and had a good giggle to myself as I continuously declined his offer.
-Until he was running for president, how much do you think he would have bidden for the domain.
+I would have registered every brand specific domain name, in so many languages, and made myself exceptional rich

-Use of the suffix URL at Domain Auctions:
+Use of the suffix URL at Premium Domain Auctions:

-URL Domain Names realistically priced for flipping at Domain Auctions:
+Premium URL Domain Names: Realistically priced for flipping at Domain Auctions:

-For whatever reason you have visited my web site, I assume you are either a domainer looking to purchase domains to flip at auctions, or looking for a great name for your own web site, I have priced my domains with the suffix URL extremely realistically.
-This will enable a nice profit to be made at domain auctions, or allow you to purchase a fantastic domain name for your own website.
+For whatever reason you have visited my web site, either a domainer looking to purchase premium domains to flip at auctions, or looking for a great premium name for your own web site, I have priced my original & unique premium domains, with the suffix URL extremely realistically.
+This will enable a nice profit to be made at domain auctions, or allow you to purchase a fantastic premium name for your own website.
 The domains are an exact match to the search term of highly sought after names, Bets, Betting, Gamble, Dog, Cats, Insurance, Banking etc and with the prefix URL on the end they are an exact match to two keyword searches.
 Google has also ranked the names very highly, when searched either as; for example, Bettingurl or Betting Url, simply try a search for my URL domains.
 You should find most of them on page one.
-If you are looking for an ideal liquid investment opportunity, in time the value of such domains can only increase.
-I would also like you to consider the charities you will be helping if you purchase the domains via eBay.
+If you are looking for an ideal liquid investment opportunity, in time the value of such premium domains can only increase.
+I would also like you to consider the charities you will be helping if you purchase the premium domains via eBay.

-Be wary of Domain ValuationsHow much is a Domain Name Worth at Auction:
+Be wary of Domain Valuations.How much is a Premium Domain Name Worth: